kubernetes-retired/service-catalog/docs/BUILD_SYSTEM.md

 # The Service-Catalog Build System

-This document aims to overview the build system in this repository.
+This document presents an overview of the build system in this repository.

 ## Composition